riot/riot.github.io/index.md

 ---
 layout: default
-title: Riot.js — A React-like user interface micro-library
+title: Riot.js — Simple and elegant component-based UI library
 description: Riot lets you build user interfaces with custom tags using simple and enjoyable syntax.
 It uses a virtual DOM similar to React but faster.
 Riot is very tiny compared to industry standards.
 We think there is a clear need for another UI library.
 ---